Port of Vancouver USA

 Scope 3 CAP Progress

 Under the CAP, the port is also taking actions to support the reduction of Scope 3 emissions, those that are not a direct result of the port’s own operations, but emissions the port may influence or guide.
 Reduction of Scope 3 emissions requires extensive coordination with port tenants, vendors, and customers to collect the needed activity data.
-While not included as a measured goal, Scope 3 emissions are an important part of the CAP to reducing emissions in and around the port.
+While not included as a measured numeric goal, Scope 3 emissions reduction actions are an important part of the CAP.
 The port has continued to make progress towards reducing Scope 3 emissions, including:

 • To reduce commuter trips, the port offers a hybrid work protocol to those employees who can telecommute.
 The port also worked with C-Tran to promote its service – “The Current” – to offer on-demand shuttles to the port for the same cost as fixed-route transit, expanding bus access for those commuting to port properties.

-• The port reduced emissions related to water use by integrating green infrastructure for stormwater management into their facilities and continuing to upgrade its water system.
+• The port reduced emissions related to water use by integrating green infrastructure for stormwater management into their facilities and continues to upgrade its water system.

-• The port completed HVAC upgrades for two tenant-occupied buildings in 2022, replacing a total of four natural-gas fired HVAC units with all-electric units.
+• The port completed HVAC upgrades for four tenant-occupied buildings, replacing a total of eight natural-gas fired HVAC units with all-electric units.

 • The port has added climate considerations to its Continuous Operational Assessment and Response (COAR) process to assess upcoming leases and projects.
 Language was added to new lease templates to include sharing energy use information from tenant-controlled buildings with the port to assist collaborations on Scope 3 emissions reduction planning.

 • Shore power is utilized at Berths 13 and 14.
-Shore power has been designed and permitted for future use at Berth 17.
+The port completed the rehabilitation of the Terminal 5 dock (Berth 17).
+This former Alcoa dock can host up to two layberth vessels which includes shore power capabilities anticipated to reduce GHG emissions by approximately 370,000 MT CO2e.
 The dock design at Terminal 1 allows for future addition of shore power to cruise ships.

 To read the Climate Action Plan click here: